Journey of the Senses

 -

-Gourmet tip: Add some fresh herbs or mild spices (cinnamon, vanilla) to reveal all the nuances of flavor.
+Gourmet tip: add some fresh herbs or mild spices (cinnamon, vanilla) to reveal all the flavor nuances.

-Practical advice: Let stand for 5 minutes after cooking so that the grains can fully absorb the aromas of your sauce.
+Practical tip: let it rest for 5 minutes after cooking so the grains perfectly absorb the flavors of your sauce.

 What exactly is Sankhal?

-The Sankhal is a Senegalese artisanal millet couscous, used as a base for savory or sweet dishes, renowned for its light texture and mild taste.
+Sankhal is a Senegalese artisanal millet couscous, used as a base for savory or sweet dishes, known for its light texture and mild taste.

 What is the difference between Sankhal and Thiéré?

-THE Thiéré is fermented, which gives it a slightly tangy note, while the Sankhal is unfermented, with a mild, neutral flavor, ideal for all kinds of recipes.
+The Thiéré is fermented, giving it a slightly tangy note, while the Sankhal is unfermented, with a mild and neutral flavor, ideal for all kinds of recipes.

 How to cook Sankhal?

-It is steamed or boiled for a few minutes, then flakes with a fork.
+It is steamed or cooked in boiling water for a few minutes, then separated with a fork.
 It can be served hot or cold, savory or sweet.

 Is Sankhal natural?

-Yes, it is 100% natural, no preservatives or additives, made from premium pearl millet.
+Yes, it is 100% natural, without preservatives or additives, made from premium pearl millet.

-Store in a cool, dry place away from moisture to preserve its quality and light texture.
+Store in a cool, dry place, away from humidity, to preserve its quality and light texture.